birdneststream/asciibird/README.md

   * Saves layers, brushes data also to same file
 * Can import from clipboard, load from irc.watch/ascii, load from file
 * Can export mirc ascii to clipboard, file or HTTP POST
-* 99 Colour support, flip colours
+* 99 Colour support, swap colours with button click
 * Mirror X and Y
 * Grid mode with alt + g
 * Undo and redo with ctrl + z and ctrl + y, undos are set to a limit of 50 at the moment.